The Certified Healthcare Information Security Leader Program

 Program enrollment is $625.
 Enrollment into the CHISL program, value includes:

-- CHISL application
+- CHISL application (Must be completed prior to enrollment)

 - The CHISL exam study materials that include the reading materials divided by domain, a CHISL practice exam and the CHISL blueprint